 I am currently conducting research for my PhD in Multidisciplinary Collaborations in Cave and Karst Environments.
 My focus is on cave collaborations that involve diverse practices, disciplines, and institutions.
 This means that in any given project I may be following the work of archaeologists, biologists, cavers, geologists, hydrogeologists, landowners, photographers, and government and community representatives, both above and below ground.
-My research looks at the interplay between those who work in these environments and regulatory frameworks, and how this affects on-the-ground decisions and their outcomes in multidisciplinary cave projects and interventions.
+My research looks at the practical work carried out by these multidisciplianry teams, as well as the interplay between their work and regulatory frameworks.
 I am also interested in exploring the impact these decisions have on broader societal aspects of caves and the karst.

 I have a 4-year research studentship from the Economic and Social Research Council (ESRC), which will allow me to explore this topic until 2021.